apache/comdev-site/source/contributors/etiquette.md

 good first step would be to ask for clarification.
 Don't be afraid to ask specific questions.
 Chances are, the person you're communicating with has been in your position before, and will understand.

-  * Be forgiving and accept different priorities:  Everyone that works on ASF projects is passsionate about their work, and we love and welcome that passion and hope you will bring your own passion to your projects.
+  * Be forgiving and accept different priorities:  Everyone that works on ASF projects is passionate about their work, and we love and welcome that passion and hope you will bring your own passion to your projects.
 Please remember, the ASF currently has over 300 projects, each with their own project priorities.
 If your priorities seem at odds with others, remember that compromise is essential to progress.
 Work with the other person to come up with a compromise that takes all project priorities into account.